WheatleyTheCore/Turret-Pi/README.md

 # A turret made with opencv and a raspberry pi.
-This started out as a full portal turret, however it has now been shortened to a fiber optic christmas tree that has been given the ability to detect faces and respond verbally in a similar way to the turrets from the game Portal 1 and 2.
+The initial goal of this project was to recreate the turrets from the games Portal 1 and Portal 2, however it was shortened to creating a fiber optic christmas tree that uses their voice lines when it detects a person.
 ## Hardware
 The physical components of this project are as follows:
 -A raspberry pi zero
--A circuit board that transforms audio into light.
+-A circuit board for sound-reactive lights.
--A speaker(1 watt, 8 ohms, harvester from an old radio) -Old earbuds, with the two speakers removed and wires exposed)
+-A speaker(1 watt, 8 ohms, harvested from an old radio) -A camera

 ## The build process
 ### Setting up opencv on the pi
-To set up opencv on the pi, the opencv and opencv_contrib repos were cloned from github.
+To set up OpenCV on the Raspberry Pi, the opencv and opencv_contrib repos were cloned from github.
 Then, a build folder was made, and cmake was used to create the build files.

-It was then built.
-While building, keep one or more fans aimed directly at pi until build was finished.
-The build process is very cpu intensive and can take up to 20 hours on the pi zero.
-The fans will reduce the risk of overheating.
+While building I kept a fan pointed at the Rasperry Pi to avoid overheating.
+The build process can take up to 20 hours on the Raspberry Pi Zero.
+T
 For more details see the articles referenced below.

 ### The sound reactive circuit